githubEdit

 Conclusion

 Migrating from Sprig to Sprout offers significant benefits, including improved error handling, modular function management, and enhanced compatibility with modern Go practices.
 While the sprigin package provides a bridge for backward compatibility, fully embracing Sprout’s native capabilities will lead to a more stable and maintainable codebase.
-For further details on Sprout’s features and API, consult the official Sprout documentation.
+For further details on Sprout’s features and API, consult the official Sprout documentationarrow-up-right.

 Last updated